Europe shares stuck in range before Fed meets, Scotland votes

 "Overall, we have reduced our allocation in real estate and equities.
 This is not only related to the Scottish referendum but also to monetary policy uncertainty, with the FOMC meeting this week."

-The UK's FTSE 100 index has already underperformed so far this year, up a meagre 0.7 percent in 2014, falling behind a 5 percent rise in the FTSEurofirst 300 index of top European shares over the same period.
+The UK's FTSE 100 index has already underperformed so far this year, up a meagre 0.7 percent in 2014.
+The FTSEurofirst 300 index of top European shares is up 4.9 percent over the same period.

-Investors have recently been cutting their exposure to UK equities, with a net $672 million flowing out of UK equity funds during the first full week of September, according to EPFR Global.

 Roland Kaloyan, Societe Generale's head of European equity strategy, recommends staying away from UK equities before the vote.